laurGeo/milestone-4-ecomm-site/README.md

 Those vars are stored in a file that is included in gitignore in order to run locally.
 It is using Travis Continuous Integration.
 This is to ensure that with every push the build passes.
+Heroku Deployment
+Instructions :

+Create a requirements.txt file using the terminal command pip freeze > requirements.txt.

+Create a Procfile with the terminal command echo web: python app.py > Procfile.

+On Heroku create a new app, "Deploy" > "Deployment method" > GitHub.

+Link to your Github repository you want to use

+To look for your configuration variables in Heroku, click on "Settings" > "Reveal Config Vars".

+Set your configuration variables:

+Key	Value
+HOSTNAME
+SECRET_KEY
+STRIPE_CANCEL_URL
+STRIPE_PUBLISHABLE
+STRIPE_SECRET
+STRIPE_SUCCESS_URL
+From the command line of your local IDE:

+Enter the heroku postres shell
+Migrate the database models
+Create your superuser account in your new database Instructions on how to do these steps can be found in the heroku devcenter documentation.

+In your heroku dashboard, in Deploy, choose whether you want to deploy after a Continuous Integration build has passed.
+I selected true as i have Travis CI running.

+Click View App

 ## Credits ##

 Media